mozilla-releng/relengdocs/procedures/TCW_Process.rst

         The tracking bug summary should be updated with the planned start and completion times of the TCW.

+    .. note:: Early Viewing

+        An early view of what has been requested for the next TCW can be seen via the `TCW Requests`_ link into Service Now.

 * No later than end-of-day Wednesday preceding the downtime, email announcement, cross posted to the appropriate engineering lists, will